Antibiotic Awareness Week

 Why is antibiotic resistance such a major concern?

 Antibiotics are lifesaving medications, but only if they work against the organism causing infection.
-If we don’t address the issue of antibiotic resistance there may be infections for which there are no available treatments.
-Antibiotic resistance may impact on life saving health care, such as cancer treatments or organ transplants, as antibiotics will not be effective to prevent infections that are commonly associated with these procedures.
+Antimicrobial resistance may impact on life saving health care, such as cancer treatments or organ transplants, as antibiotics will not be effective to prevent infections that are commonly associated with these procedures.
+Antimicrobial resistance is already affecting the care of patients now and current trends indicate this will have an increasing impact over time.

 Why is the correct use of antibiotics important?